-Now angled to her right side as the final deadly shot is delivered, she falls to her right side, as viewed by Stella Medeiros.
+After the five shots she collapses to her right side, as viewed by Stella Medeiros.
 The woman who spotted the stricken couple as she passed the turnout stated "The girl was lying on her right side facing the road."
-Betty Lou Jensen would finally collapse onto her front side, her body aligned on the east/west axis to the rear of the Rambler.
+Betty Lou Jensen was aligned on the east/west axis to the rear of the Rambler.

 The image below shows the order the wounds may have been inflicted (white numbers).
-The further Betty Lou travels away from Zodiac, the narrower the angle tends to become in the bullet path.
-Depicted by the green arrows, bullet paths 1 and 2 are quite extreme, whereas bullet paths 3 and 4 have narrowed between the entrance and exit wounds, to 1 3/4 inches and 3 inches from right to left.
+The further Betty Lou travels away from Zodiac, the straighter the shot becomes in respect to Betty Lou's back.
+Depicted by the green arrows, bullet paths 1, 2 and 3 are quite extreme (across the body), whereas bullet paths 4 and 5 have deviated less between the entrance and exit wounds (with respect to the midline), to 1 3/4 inches and 3 inches from right to left.
 Please remember the red circles are either showing the exit wounds (E) on Betty Lou Jensen's front side, or the bullets resting positions within the body.
-Bullet path 5 could possibly be determined by Betty Lou Jensen having collapsed on to the turnout floor, her right side facing Zodiac, when the final shot is discharged, ending her flight for freedom.

 This analysis requires heavily on little bullet deviation from the internal structures of the body, nevertheless it attempts to give a rudimentary explanation of the right to left trajectory of all five bullets that night, that was unlikely to have happened just by chance.